Fl0W97/ci-c5-housing-market-prices/README.md

 **The following parameter do not have a numeric type:**

-['BsmtExposure', 'BsmtFinType1', 'GarageFinish', 'KitchenQual'], dtype='object'.
+[BsmtExposure', 'BsmtFinType1', 'GarageFinish', 'KitchenQual'], dtype='object'.

 In addition, the dataset is analyzed to detect columns with missing values.
 The number of missing entries per column is calculated and presented in descending order to highlight areas requiring attention.